escapeanaemia/Supermarche-/README.md

 # Supermarché
-Supermarché is a market selling foodstuffs created as KMM
+Supermarché is a market selling foodstuffs created as Kotlin-Multiplatform-Mobile